Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 No, it's pretty big.

-Yeah, I was thinking a little tinny or something.
+Yeah, I was like a little tinny or something.

 Yeah.